ckiee/ionir/README.md

 * Visual Studio 2019 with C++ tools (Windows)
 * LLVM >=v9.0.0 (must build from source on Windows, see section below)

-#### Installing LLVM (Linux)

-Please refer to [this link](http://apt.llvm.org/) for instructions on installing LLVM on Linux systems.
-It is recommended to use the automatic installation script provided there.

 #### Building LLVM

 0. Ensure you have _all_ the requirements (excluding LLVM) installed, as the build process for LLVM will require Python, CMake and others.